hussnainhao/Git101/My_first_file.md

-hellow,this is hussnainhao,a fresher in python leaning management system authored by BaBa Ammar.
+Hellow,this is hussnainhao,a fresher in python leaning management system authored by BaBa Ammar.

 I am a future web developer and app developer Inshallah.